 New Delhi is the capital city of India.
-It is a Union Territory with a population of around 23 million in the metropolitan area and 11 million living in the city.
+It is a cosmopolitan, multi-ethnic and multicultural vibrant city with a population of around 23 million in the metropolitan area and 11 million living in the city.

 New Delhi is home to several historical sites and museums and three UNESCO World Heritage sites: Red Fort (Lal Qila), Humayun's Tomb and Qutub Minar.

 The Red Fort is a historic fort in the city and the main residence of the emperors of the Mughal dynasty for nearly 200 years.
 Every year on Indian Independence Day (August 15) the Prime Minister delivers a speech to the nation from the ramparts at the gate.